Bitte melden Sie sich an.

 Late PaymentMembers that have not paid their fees in good time will loose their eligibility for membership benefits without further notification.

-If a member defaults on payment of the annual fee for three consecutive years, he/she will be expelled from the society at the beginning of the third year.
+If a member defaults on payment of the annual fee for two consecutive years, he/she will be expelled from the society at the beginning of the third year.

 RefundsHave to be applied for and justified.
 If a refund is done, charges and expenses will be deducted.